isacg5/assignment2_rt/README.md

 Flowchart
 ----------------------
 Flowchart is a diagram that shows each step of the progress of a program in a sequential order.
-In this case, the flowchart present is the one of the 'assignment.py' file.
+In this case, the flowchart present is the one of the first part of the assigment.
+The one at the left corresponds to msg_node and the one at the right to assigmnet_2_2022_node.
 ![alt text](https://github.com/isacg5/research_track/blob/main/resources/flowchart.png)

 Pseudocode of msg_node